268 Cities : Precision Home Buying For U.S. Real Estate Investors

 - Local single-family housing starts, as provided by the U.S. Census Bureau\

 The methodology of the Improving Market Index permits it to look past "green shoot" recoveries and false starts; focusing instead on longer-term, more sustainable growth within its tracked U.S. markets.
 It's these markets in which real estate investors may find their strongest long-term returns.

 All 50 States Represented : Good Buys Everywhere

-The April 2013 Improving Market Index included metropolitan areas within all 50 states for the second consecutive month.
+The June 2013 Improving Market Index includes metropolitan areas from within all 50 states.
 The District of Columbia is included, too.
 Overall, 75 percent of the IMI's tracked markets made the list.

-It's also noteworthy that the IMI already includes such cities as Cincinnati, Ohio; Las Vegas and Reno, Nevada; and added to the Improving Market Index in November is Modesto, California.
-One year ago, Modesto was among the nation's leaders in foreclosure activity.
-Today, its home prices are rising, its housing starts are improving, and its employment rate is rising.
+It's also noteworthy that the IMI already includes such cities as Orlando, Florida ; Las Vegas and Reno, Nevada; and Oxnard and Modesto, California.
+Two years ago, these cities were among the nation's leaders in foreclosure activity.
+Today, each shows home prices climbing, housing starts improving, and employment rates is rising.

 For today's real estate investors, there's more to buying a home than just finding a "cheap property".
-Area growth and local economies matter, too -- especially when you're dependent on renters with good jobs to fill bedrooms.
+Area growth and local economies matter, too -- especially when you're dependent on renters with good jobs to fill bedrooms and pay rent.